 The Supreme Court struck down three provisions of Arizona’s immigration law on the theory that they are “preempted,” the legal term for inconsistenty with federal immigration law.
 All constitutional law students are taught that Article VI of the Constitution provides that federal law is “supreme” and thus trumps inconsistent state laws.
 But Justice Scalia argues that there is no preemption problem here because the Constitution is silent about immigration (to the surprise of many who confuse immigration with “naturalization,” about which more below).
 He asserts immigration had been subject to the exclusive jurisdiction of the states until the 1880’s, and his dissent not only argues that the three Arizona provisions are inconsistent with the federal immigration law but goes further- that the states, not Congress had made immigration law in the country until the 1880’s and that doubts about close cases of preemption should be decided in favor of the states.

 Here is the relevant background.
 It is undoubtedly true that in early America each state enacted its own immigration law regulating who could enter its territory.
-(One must keep in mind the difference between immigration, the act of entering, and “naturalization,” the act of acquiring citizenship).
+(One must keep in mind the difference between immigration, the act of entering, and “naturalization,” the act of acquiring citizenship.
+Use the help of experts in application filing, who can show you the difference.).
 This was so because neither the Articles of Confederation nor the Constitution says anything about immigration.
 (Art.
 I sec.
 8 confers on Congress the power “To establish a[n] uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies throughout the United States…”).
 So in an early case the Supreme Court allowed New York to impose restrictions on immigration through the port of New York City and make sea captains post surety bonds personally guaranteeing payment of costs to the the state if any of the immigrants they brought in became a public charge (find more information about surety bonds at https://swiftbonds.com/bid-bond/).
 The Court stated: “New York, from her particular situation, is, perhaps, more than any other city in the Union, exposed to the evil of thousands of foreign emigrants arriving there, and the consequent danger of her citizens being subjected to a heavy charge in the maintenance of those who are poor.
 It is the duty of the state to protect its citizens from this evil…” Mayor of New York v.
 Miln, 36 U.S. 102, 29 (1837)(emphasis added).
 There was no federal immigration law at the time.
 And no less than Thomas Jefferson, a strict constructionist, believed the Constitution specifically left jurisdiction over aliens to “the laws of the state wherein they are [and] that no power over them has been delegated to the United States, nor prohibited to the individual states, distinct from their power over citizens.”
 Arizona v.
 U.S., 567 S.Ct._, (2012) (Scalia, dissenting), quoting Kentucky Resolutions of 1798, reprinted in J. Powell, Languages of Power: A Sourcebook of Early American Constitutional History 131 (1991).
 In fact, Scalia states Congress did not enact an immigration law until 1862.
 (Presumably Jefferson would have argued it had no power to do so.)

 Scalia contends, with much support in the scholarship on international law, that regulating immigration is “an inherent attribute of sovereignty.”
 If this is so, then why did the framers not say so in the Constitution?
 Adherents of originalism and textualism are usually unwilling to consider unenumerated rights.
 So it is odd for Scalia, an advocate of plain language textualism, to rely on something that is not part of the text of the document.
 But the Constitution also provides that any unenumerated power is “reserved to the States respectively, or to the people.”
 U.S. Const.
 Amend.
 X. So did the founders intend for the states to have power over immigration?
 And if so, doesn’t that create a conflict with the Constitution’s Supremacy Clause (giving the federal government the right to overrule the states).
 Scalia elides this conflict by conceding that the federal government also has the inherent power to control its borders.
 So he would allow Arizona to enact any immigration law unless “it admits those whom federal regulation would exclude, or excludes those whom federal regulation would admit.”
 Arizona’a law did not do so.
 It merely allowed the state to require immigrants to carry their identification cards at all times (which is consistent with federal law), prohibit illegal aliens from seeking employment (which federal law does not do, thus no conflict is created), or arrest someone without a warrant if the police officer has probable cause to believe the person is “removable” (deportable).
 Again, he would uphold this latter provision because it is consistent with federal law, as relying on federal immigration law to determine who is “removable.”
 He rejects the argument that it is pre-empted because it allows Arizona to be more aggressive in arresting deportable aliens that the federal government chooses to be.
 Scalia maintains “Arizona is entitled to have its own ‘immigration policy’.. so long as it does not conflict with federal law.” (emphasis by Scalia).
 No other member of the Court joined Scalia’s opinion.